Has it ever seemed as though Google can read your mind?

 Most often, a retargeting strategy centers on a pay-per-click advertising solution such as Google Ads.
 Here’s how it works:

 Your company sells floor lamps.
 As part of your marketing strategy, you set an online conversion goal.
-You want web visitors to click your Call-to-Action (CTA) button, which leads to an email signup page.
+You want website traffic that will click your Call-to-Action (CTA) button, which leads to an email signup page.

 Using data analytics, you realize that visitors to your site who perform the desired action and click on the CTA button also visit other lighting sites.
 These might be home improvement websites, DIY resources and more.